addyosmani/chatty/README.md

 - **Multiple file embeddings:** The ability to embed multiple files instead of one at a time for each session.
 - **Prompt management system:** Select from and add different system prompts to quickly use in a session.

+# Contributing

+Contributions are more than welcome!
+However, please make sure to read the [contributing guidelines](https://github.com/addyosmani/chatty/CONTRIBUTING.md) first :)

 # Hardware requirements

 > [!NOTE]